Calvin-LL/webpack-image-srcset-loader/README.md

 ### Use with [webpack-query-loader](https://github.com/CoolCyberBrain/webpack-query-loader)

-Use this if you only want some import of images to be in the srcset format
+Use [webpack-query-loader](https://github.com/CoolCyberBrain/webpack-query-loader) if you only want some import of images to be in the srcset format

 ```javascript
 import jpg from "./some_pic.jpg?srcset";